cathy810218/My-Notes/GitCheatSheet.md

 3. `git reset --hard <SOME-COMMIT>` make your current branch (typically master) back to point at <SOME-COMMIT> .

 ##Undo a Commit and Redo
+1. `git commit -m xxx` OH NO!
+I shouldn't have commit this file!
+2. `git reset HEAD~` Now everything is unstaged
+3. `git add ...`
+4. `git commit -c ORIG_HEAD` redo the commit by starting with its log message

+##Add More Changes to the Previous Commit
-1. `git commit -m xxx` OH NO there's a typo!
+1. `git commit -m xxx` OH NO I forgot to add some file
-2. `git reset --soft HEAD^` leaves the working tree as it was
+2. `git reset --soft HEAD~` this leaves the existing changes staged or git reset HEAD~1
-3. `edit` make corrections to working tree files
+3. Edit your file
 4. `git commit -a -c ORIG_HEAD` redo the commit by starting with its log message

+##Get Back the Deleted Commit
+1. `git reflog` to get a list of commit shas
+2. `git checkout -b someNewBranchName shaYouDestroyed`